belle2/basf2/online_book/basf2/skim.rst

 All available skims are listed on :ref:`Sphinx <skim_physics>` (although not all of these are produced in skim campaigns).
-Although we try to keep the docstrings for each skim up-to-date, the best way to find out what selections are in a skim are to read the source code.
-The most important part of a skim's source code is the ``build_lists`` method, where the particle reconstruction and selections are done.
+Although we try to keep the docstrings for each skim up-to-date, the best way to find out what selections are in a skim is to read the source code.
+The most important part of a skim's source code is the ``build_lists`` method, where particles are reconstructed and selections are applied.

-.. admonition:: Question
+.. admonition:: Exercise
      :class: exercise stacked

      Find the source code for the electroweak penguin (EWP) skims by navigating